rhcarvalho/django-ex/README.md

     ├── assemble   - executed to produce a Docker image with your code and dependencies during build └── run        - executed to start your app during deployment

-openshift/         - application templates for OpenShift
+openshift/         - OpenShift-specific files

-scripts/           - helper scripts to automate some tasks
+├── scripts        - helper scripts
+└── templates      - application templates

 gunicorn_conf.py   - configuration for the gunicorn HTTP server